neptunelabs/.github/profile/README.md

 ## Documentation 📚

-If you are just starting with NeptuneLabs FSI Server products, or looking for specific information, here's a few links to some important resources:
+If you are just getting started with NeptuneLabs FSI Server products or are looking for specific information, here are some links to important resources:

 - [Documentation](https://docs.neptunelabs.com/)
 - [Server API reference](https://docs.neptunelabs.com/api)